 Specific surface area measurement by BET (Brunauer–Emmett–Teller)

-BET specific surface area measurement is a technique for characterizing solid materials that quantifies the total surface area available for physical or chemical interactions, based on gas adsorption.
-Essential for the analysis of powders, pigments, catalysts, or porous materials, this method is a standard in the materials, chemical, environmental, cosmetic, and pharmaceutical sectors.
+Specific surface area measurement by BET is a technique for characterizing solid materials that quantifies the total surface area available for physical or chemical interactions, based on gas adsorption.
+Essential for the analysis of powders, pigments, catalysts, or porous materials, this method is a standard in the materials, chemical, environmental, cosmetics, and pharmaceutical industries.

-What is the BET method for specific surface area measurement?
+What is the BET method for measuring specific surface area?

-The BET (Brunauer–Emmett–Teller) method is a physicochemical analysis technique used to determine the specific surface area of a solid material, i.e. the total available surface area per unit mass (expressed in m²/g).
-It is based on the principle of adsorption of an inert gas (usually nitrogen) on the surface of the material at low temperature.
+The BET (Brunauer–Emmett–Teller) method is a physicochemical analysis technique used to determine the specific surface area of a solid material, that is, the total surface area available per unit mass (expressed in m²/g).
+It is based on the principle of adsorption of an inert gas (usually nitrogen) onto the surface of the material at low temperature.

-The theoretical BET model is an extension of the Langmuir model, taking into account multilayer adsorption .
-It allows the calculation, from an adsorption isotherm , of the quantity of gas adsorbed at saturation, and therefore the surface occupied by the gas molecules.
+The BET theoretical model is an extension of the Langmuir model, taking into account multilayer adsorption .
+It allows the calculation, from an adsorption isotherm , of the quantity of gas adsorbed at saturation, and therefore the surface area occupied by the gas molecules.

 How the BET method works

-BET analysis is based on a process of physical adsorption of a gas on the surface of a solid:
+BET analysis is based on a physical adsorption process of a gas onto the surface of a solid:

-- Cryogenic cooling: the analysis generally takes place at 77 K (liquid nitrogen temperature).
+- Cryogenic cooling: the analysis is generally carried out at 77 K (temperature of liquid nitrogen).

-- Progressive injection of nitrogen: the gas is adsorbed on the surface of the material; the adsorbed quantities are measured at different relative pressures.
+- Progressive nitrogen injection: the gas is adsorbed onto the surface of the material; the adsorbed quantities are measured at different relative pressures.

-- Construction of the adsorption isotherm: the data obtained allow an adsorption/desorption curve to be plotted.
+- Construction of the adsorption isotherm: the data obtained allows us to plot an adsorption/desorption curve.

 - Calculation of specific surface area: the BET equation is applied to obtain the surface area in m²/g.